What’s the difference between a short sale and a foreclosure? Both present different advantages and disadvantages for the buyer and seller.

-The definition of a short sale is… “A short sale is a sale of real estate in which the proceeds from selling the property will fall short of the balance of debts secured by liens against the property, and the property owner cannot afford to repay the liens’ full amounts and where the lien holders agree to release their lien on the real estate and accept less than the amount owed on the debt” (source: Wikipedia)
+Here is the definition of a short sale… “A short sale is a sale of real estate in which the proceeds from selling the property will fall short of the balance of debts secured by liens against the property, and the property owner cannot afford to repay the liens’ full amounts and where the lien holders agree to release their lien on the real estate and accept less than the amount owed on the debt” (source: Wikipedia)

-This option typically takes some time, as a few different lending institutions may own the mortgage.
-All parties who have a stake in the property must agree to the terms of the sale, and a potential deal could fall through if even one lender doesn’t agree.
+This option usually takes some time.
+There are often a few different lending institutions that own the mortgage.
+All parties who have a stake in the property must agree to the terms of the sale, or the deal could fall through.

 Short Sale vs Foreclosure – Your Options

-While both options can have ramifications, a short sale often has less of an impact on the borrower’s creditworthiness.
-A foreclosure could impact a borrower’s credit score by 300 or more points, where a short sale may only dent the credit score by 100 points.
+While both options can have negative consequences on the borrower, a short sale usually has less of an impact on the borrower’s credit score.
+A foreclosure could impact a borrower’s credit score by 300 or more points, whereas a short sale may only reduce the credit score by 100 points.

-Borrowers who are foreclosed on are often ineligible to purchase another home for 5-7 years with a traditional mortgage, where under certain circumstances, a short sale borrower can purchase immediately.
+Borrowers who are foreclosed on are often ineligible to purchase another house for 5-7 years with a traditional mortgage.
+A short sale borrower can usually purchase immediately.